damvcoool/Marlin-Firmware-SKR-Mini-E3-v1.2/README.md

 To build Marlin 2.0 you'll need [PlatformIO](http://docs.platformio.org/en/latest/ide.html#platformio-ide).
 We've posted detailed instructions on [Building Marlin with PlatformIO for ReArm](http://marlinfw.org/docs/basics/install_rearm.html) (which applies well to other 32-bit boards).

-## Hardware Abstraction Layer (HAL)

-Marlin 2.0 introduces a layer of abstraction so that all the existing high-level code can be built for 32-bit platforms while still retaining full 8-bit AVR compatibility.
-Retaining AVR compatibility and a single code-base is important to us, because we want to make sure that features and patches get as much testing and attention as possible, and that all platforms always benefit from the latest improvements.

 ## Current Target

 Creality Ender-3 with SKR Mini E3 v1.3 and Creality BLTouch 3.1